During a flight or deep-sea diving, Do you ever feel pressure in your ear? If yes, then what is the reason behind?

 Causes of Ear Barotrauma

-One of the main cause of Ear barotrauma is the blockage of the Eustachian tube.
+One of the main causes of ear barotrauma or building of ear pressure is the blockage or obstruction of the Eustachian tube.
 This tube helps in restoring the equilibrium during the time when pressure changes.
 As a result of rapid changes in the surrounding air pressure or high atmospheric pressure, the eustachian tube opening closes.
-Therefore symptoms develop the change in pressure.
+Therefore symptoms develop a change in pressure.

-Especially during airplane taking off or landing and at high altitudes this condition occurs more often.
-Sometimes this condition is also known as airplane ear.
+Especially during airplanes taking off or landing and at high altitudes this condition occurs more often.
+Sometimes this condition is also known as Airplane ear.
 There are some other conditions that can also cause ear barotrauma such as –

 - Underwater water sports or scuba diving,

-When driving along mountains or getting involved in elevated activities.
-Therefore, air is unable to reach your middle ear, as the eustachian tube is closed.
+When driving through mountains or getting involved in elevated activities.
+Therefore, the air is unable to reach your middle ear, as the eustachian tube is closed.

 This causes the eardrum to bulge because of the lower pressure in the middle ear as compared to the pressure in the outer surrounding.
 This can cause ear pain and sometimes additional injuries.